How good are you at converting free trials into paid users?

 If you’re like most companies, probably not as good as you’d like.

-According to a recent study, companies end up converting between 1–10% and 40–50% of their free users.
+According to a study including data from 2006-2016, companies end up converting between 1–10% and 40–50% of their free users.
 Even when you knock it out of the park, you’re leaving a lot of potential revenue on the table.

 To illustrate: Let’s say you crush it and achieve a 50% conversion rate out of 5,000 free trials this month.
 Your average sale is $40, which means that even in the most favorable scenario, you’re leaving $100,000 on the table.

 Few companies, and fewer startups in particular, can afford to forego on that kind of cash.

 Beating the average

 At Dollar Flight Club, we help travelers explore the world’s most alluring destinations on a budget.